ProzorroUKR/openprocurement.api/docs/source/standard/procuringentity.rst

         - ``other`` -  State or utility company that is not regarded as procuring entity
         - ``social`` - Social insurance authority
         - ``special`` - A legal entity that operates in one or more specific business areas

+Additional in :ref:`tender`:

+:signerInfo:
+    :ref:`SignerInfo`

+:contract_owner:
+    string

+    Could be one of the brokers which has the 6th level of accreditation